IDMNYU/audiolab/docs/synths.md

 <img src = "./img/analog_overview.jpg" width="100%" title="Analog Studio Panorama" alt="Analog Studio Panorama">

-IDM has a collection of analog synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio of modular synthesizers on one side of the room, with a second set of non-modular synthesizers on the center table.
-The lab has two main types of modular synthesizers, based on the 1970s-era designs of Serge Tcherepnin ([**Serge**](https://en.wikipedia.org/wiki/Serge_synthesizer)) in California and Alan Robert Pearlman ([**ARP**](https://en.wikipedia.org/wiki/ARP_Instruments)) in Massachusetts, as well as a small collection of non-modular synthesizers.
+IDM has a collection of (mostly analog) synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio of modular synthesizers on one side of the room, with a second set of non-modular synthesizers on the center table.
+The lab has two main types of analog modular synthesizers, based on the 1970s-era designs of Serge Tcherepnin ([**Serge**](https://en.wikipedia.org/wiki/Serge_synthesizer)) in California and Alan Robert Pearlman ([**ARP**](https://en.wikipedia.org/wiki/ARP_Instruments)) in Massachusetts, as well as a small collection of non-modular synthesizers, including a rack of industry standard digital synthesizer equipment from the 1980s.
 The various systems are described in these pages.
 Our collection includes:

 - a large (6-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980, as well as two modules based on signal processors designed by [Jürgen Haible](http://jhaible.com/).
 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the 'Homebuilt' panels from the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed by Tcherepnin at CalArts.